-where, $R$ is the Riemannian curvature tensor, $S$ is the Ricci tensor of type $(0,2)$ and $Q$ is the Ricci operator or the symmetric endomorphism of the tangent space $T_pM$ at the point $p\in M$ and is given by $S(X, Y)=g(QX, Y)$. \end{res}
+where, $R$ is the Riemannian curvature tensor, $S$ is the Ricci tensor of type $(0,2)$ and $Q$ is the Ricci operator or the symmetric endomorphism of the tangent space $T_pM$ at the point $p\in M$ and is given by $S(X, Y)=g(QX, Y)$. \end{prop}

 Next we recall a very important manifold named Sasakian manifold which was introduced by the Japanese mathematician S. Sasaki \cite{Sa} in the year 1960.
 Later, the works of Boyer, Galicki \cite{BG} and other mathematicians have made a substantial progress in the study of Sasakian manifolds.
 In mathematical physics Sasakian manifolds and more specifically Sasakian space forms are widely used.
 Sasakian manifolds or normal contact metric manifolds are an odd-dimensional counterpart of the K\"{a}hler manifolds in complex geometry.
 An almost contact manifold $M^{2n+1}$ together with the almost contact structure $(\phi,\xi,\eta)$ is said to be a \emph{Sasakian manifold} or a \emph{normal contact metric manifold} if